 California is a popular training base for many of the world’s best cyclists and triathletes.
 I routinely linked up with Olympians, World Champions and other up and coming pros to train together over the years 🏊🏼♂️ 🚴🏽♂️🏃🏽♂️

-After a few years in the sport I knew an Olympic Distance World title (shorter distance, ~2 hour race) was never on the cards for me.
-Because of my large build, I didn’t have the foot speed to win that style of race.
+After a few years in the sport I knew an Olympic Distance World Title (shorter distance, ~2 hour race) was never on the cards for me.
+Because of my large frame and heavy build, I didn’t have the foot speed to win that style of race.
 However I thought my notable strength and my unusual ability to endure a massive volume of training would make me a contender in the Ironman one day (longer race, ~8 hours).

 A typical week in my life between ages 19 and 22 might have included 20-25 miles of swimming, 300-350 miles of cycling and 40-50 miles of running, plus a few 60-90 minute weight room sessions.
 There were many occasions where I surpassed all of those figures in the same week, exceeding 40 hours of training in 7 days.